 \section{Abstract}

-{ Stellar evolution theory predicts that electron--positron pair production in the cores of massive stars triggers unstable thermonuclear explosions that prevent the direct formation of black holes above about $50\,M_\odot$, creating a ``pair-instability gap'' \cite{Woosley2021}.
-Yet black holes have been detected above this mass with gravitational waves; such objects might be explained with uncertainties in the physics of massive stars and stellar collapse or with hierarchical mergers of black holes in stellar clusters \cite{2006ApJ...637..937O,2015MNRAS.454.3150G,2016ApJ...831..187A,2021ApJ...915L..35K}.
-Hierarchical mergers are associated with large spins as predicted by general relativity \cite{PhysRevD.78.044002,PhysRevLett.96.111101,PhysRevLett.96.111102}, and isotropic spin orientations \cite{Rodriguez2016c}.
-Here we present strong evidence for the pair-instability mass gap in the LIGO--Virgo--KAGRA fourth transient catalog \cite{LVKcat_inprep}, with a lower edge at $45.3^{+6.5}_{-4.8}\,M_\odot$.
-We also obtain a measurement of the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate, yielding an $S$-factor of $242.5^{+310.4}_{-101.5}\,\mathrm{keV\,b}$, a parameter critical for modeling helium burning and stellar evolution.
-The new data reveal two populations: a low-spin group with no black holes above the gap, consistent with direct stellar collapse, and a high-spin, isotropic group that extends across the full mass range and occupies the gap, consistent with hierarchical mergers.
-These findings confirm the role of pair-instability in shaping the black hole spectrum, establish a new link between gravitational-wave astronomy and nuclear astrophysics, and highlight hierarchical mergers and star cluster dynamics as key channels in the growth of black holes \cite{2019MNRAS.486.5008A,2023PhRvD.108h3012K}.
+{ Pair-instability should prevent the direct formation of black holes above about $50M_\odot$ creating a ``pair-instability'' mass gap.
+Yet gravitational-wave observations have detected black holes in this mass range.
+These systems can be explained with uncertainties in massive-star evolution, or hierarchical mergers in stellar clusters, which are expected to produce large spins with isotropic orientations.
+Here we present evidence for the pair-instability mass gap in the LIGO--Virgo--KAGRA fourth transient catalog, with a lower edge at $44.3^{+5.9}_{-3.5}\,M_\odot$.
+We also obtain a measurement of the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate, yielding an $S$-factor of $268^{+195}_{-116}\,\mathrm{keV\,b}$, a parameter critical for modeling helium burning and stellar evolution.
+The data reveal two populations: a low-spin group with no black holes above the gap, and a high-spin, isotropic group that extends across the full mass range and occupies the gap, consistent with hierarchical mergers.
+These findings are consistent with pair-instability playing a role in shaping the black hole mass spectrum, point to a connection between gravitational wave astronomy and nuclear astrophysics, and highlight dense stellar clusters as key environments in the growth of black holes. }